elonbing/media-tool-kit/plugins/random-video-blend/readme.md

 `--vid-input-dir="  "`

-This should point to a folder with three sub-folders "layer0", "layer1", and "layer2".
-The folder can live anywhere, but the names are hard coded to correspond to their position, with "layer0" being the top-most frame.
+This should point to the parent folder with the `/layer-1`, `/layer-2`, and `/layer-3` subfolders.
+The folder can live anywhere, but the names are hard coded to correspond to their position, with "layer-1" being the top-most frame.

 `--vid-duration="  "`